ltw-webdev-3/curriculum/exporting-from-illustrator.md

       *Change the dimensions of the artboard to exactly “256 × 256”.* I like to use `256` as a good starting size for SVG artboards.

-      We want to make sure the artboard perfectly matches the artwork—**if there are wide spaces in the artboard, those will cause the SVG to look funny.**
+      We want to make sure the artboard perfectly matches the artwork—**if there extra spaces around the artboard, those will cause the SVG to look funny.**

       You can use the `Object > Artboard > Fit to Artwork Bounds` menu option to make it faster—but sometimes I don’t like the artwork touching the sides of the artboard.
     notes: